 Since ease and speed of development are often such high motivators for gravitating towards certain workflows and tools, I am pleased by the new flexibility of grouping objects together in development.
 For those of you who have shied away from grouping objects in development for lack of convenience, it may be time to consider putting it back in your toolbox.

-Monica Blum is a junior application developer at Skeleton Key in St. Louis, MO.
+Monica Blum is a FileMaker 16 Certified Developer at Skeleton Key in St. Louis, MO.

 About Skeleton Key